tatonetti-lab/sex_risks/README.md

 - report_serious
 - reporter
 - standard_drugs
-- standard_drugs_atc: in order to create this table it is necessary an extra mapping from RxNorm - atc
+- standard_drugs_atc: in order to create this table it is necessary an extra mapping from RxNorm - atc, not present in the aforementioned repository
 - standard_drugs_rxnorm_ingredients
 - standard_reactions
 - standard_reactions_meddra_hlgt